LostInTheBugs/Backpack-scripts/README.md

 # Backpack-scripts

 This is my first (unprofitable) bot on the Backpack exchange.

+The script is based on the Python API client available at: https://support.backpack.exchange/exchange/api-and-developer-docs/api-clients
+The documentation for Backpack Exchange APIs is available here: https://docs.backpack.exchange/

 Prerequisites
 *  python 3
 *  pip install -r requirements.txt (To be tested)
 *  postgresql

 Scripts
   python3 ScriptDatabase/pgsql_ohlcv.py